Visit New York in 5 days

 Admission is free for children under 12 and members.

-And if you're in the area, the Guggenheim Museum is not far away: don’t hesitate to go there, if only to admire its very special architecture!
+And once you're in the area, the Guggenheim Museum is not far away – don’t hesitate to go there, if only to admire its very special architecture!

-Visit New York in 5 days — Day 4: Grand Central Terminal & The High Line
+New York City itinerary — Day 4: Grand Central Terminal & the High Line

 The High Line